-This page addresses how to do Holotropic Breathwork and how to maximize results from participating in a Holotropic Breathwork workshop.
+This page addresses how Holotropic Breathwork works, how it was developed and how to do Holotropic Breathing.
 For a schedule of upcoming Holotropic Breathwork Workshops in Los Angeles, Click Here.

 Holotropic Breathing Technique Used In Holotropic Breathwork Workshops –

-1) Full deep breaths – make each breath full and deep, breathing into the “bottom” of your lungs so that when you breathe in, your belly should move out a bit.
+1) Full deep breaths – make each breath full and deep, breathing into the “bottom” of your lungs so that when you breathe in, your belly should move out a bit (i.e. “diaphragm breathing”).

-2) Continuous, “circular” breathing – the breathing should be done in such a way where there is no gaps in the breath..i.e. you should not be holding your breath at any point.
-When your lungs are almost full, you want to turn the breath around and start exhaling.
-When your lungs are empty, you want to immediately turn the breath around and start inhaling.
+2) Continuous, “circular” breathing – the breathing in such a way where there is no gaps in the breath..i.e. not holding your breath at any point.
+When your lungs are almost full, you turn the breath around and start exhaling.
+When your lungs are empty, you immediately turn the breath around and start inhaling.
 This creates a breath pattern whereby you are always breathing in or breathing out, creating a circle of breath.